Trauma Grounding Techniques

 Infographic with a dark blue background titled 'Trauma-Informed Grounding Techniques' by Counselling Tutor.
 The text is centred within a horizontal dashed-line rectangle.

-This article explores how various grounding techniques work, their application, and the importance of tailoring these methods to each client’s unique needs.
+This article explores how various trauma grounding techniques work, their application, and the importance of tailoring these methods to each client’s unique needs.

 Learning Outcomes